Regressing the Vortex: On Rereading Moby-Dick

-The book makes famous digressions—that you may remember disliking in high school—from metaphysical exposition, to whale anatomy, to scenes of brutal violence, to the musings of weird naturalism and back to whale anatomy; over the course of the novel these various digressions begin to form an accelerating vortex; as they repeat the digressions become regressions.
+The book makes famous digressions—that you may remember disliking in high school—from metaphysical exposition, to whale anatomy, to scenes of brutal violence, to the musings of weird naturalism, to Shakespearian drama, and back to whale anatomy; over the course of the novel these various digressions begin to form an accelerating vortex; as they repeat the digressions become regressions.
 The novel is written with a humorous gameness; narrator Ishmael with his “desperado philosophy” is a yes-sayer, and so says yes to most everything.
-It is precisely this good-humored openness, that makes the book so funny and so readable, and not in spite of the spiralizing digressions, but because of them; one reads this book in order to digress, and thereby get turnt, plunging down the spiral.
+It is precisely this good-humored openness, that makes the book so funny and so readable, and not in spite of the spiralizing digressions, but because of them; one reads this book in order to digress, and so regress, and thereby get turnt, plunging down the spiral.

 And yet it is likewise a work of consummate cosmic horror.
 I mean, it’s a book about a bunch of doomed men killing whales for oil.